Even our gardens need a little help from Mother Nature every now and again, so read on to learn more about the best plants for pollination…

 Penstemon

-From blue to deep purple, to pink and red, this particular bloom is available in an array of hot-hued colours; its also an asset to gardens wishing to boost pollination.
+From blue to deep purple, to pink and red, this particular bloom is available in an array of hot-hued colours; it’s also an asset to gardens wishing to boost pollination.

 Salvia